 Tip: When everything is ready to be assembled, heat the eggs up in hot, salted water for a few minutes and drain them on to a kitchen towel until ready to plate up.

 How to plate up a cafe style breakfast at home?

 Follow our step by step plating idea to put together your very own cafe style brekkie at home!
 Just make sure all your ingredients are ready before hand and your poached eggs on sourdough with avocado is ready in minutes.

-- Bread: sourdough or rye bread are good options when you have a lot of toppings.
+- Bread: sourdough, rye bread or spelt bread are good options when you have a lot of toppings, alternatively serve it on spelt bread.
 Cut the sourdough into nice thick slices and then pop them into a toaster.

 - Ricotta: A lighter alternative to heavier creams and cheeses, it has a smooth, creamy consistency which makes it ideal as a spread.
 Alternatively you can use crumbled Fetta cheese as a topping too.
 Or why not make your own?

 - Avocados: You can use any type of Avocado but we prefer the Hass variety as these are readily available here in Australia.
 Just make sure your avocados are ripe and firm.

 - Lemon/Lime juice: Citric acid in lemon/lime juice is a strong antioxidant that dramatically slows down the browning process.
 Once you have crushed the avocados, add a generous amount of lemon/lime juice.

 - Eggs: I love my poached eggs but Shilpi cannot stand the yolk.
 So feel free to opt instead for a fried egg or scrambled eggs or for a vegan option, just completely skip the eggs (and the Ricotta)!